18 of the Best Items to Keep on Your Healthy Food List

 2.)
 Oats – Oats make a great breakfast whether you cook it as oatmeal or add it to a smoothie.
 Make sure you get organic rolled oats, not quick oats.
 It can also be added to other ingredients to increase other dishes and give them texture.
 For example, adding 1/2 cup steel-cut oats to your chili recipe will give it more body and texture and provide a healthy food for your family to eat.
 You can even substitute it for meat in some dishes if you’re trying to eat vegan.
-Definitely add these to your shopping list.
+Definitely add these to your healthy food list when shopping.

 3.)
 Dry Beans – Beans are very inexpensive and can be added to many meals.
 You can also use them to make sprouts if you want added nutrition in all your meals.
 Dried beans aren’t really that hard to cook and store, so don’t be afraid to use them.